Priyadarshan-DM-GY-6063B/Midterm/README.md

 # Milestone 2

-## What I’ve done this week
+## What I’ve done this week:
 In this milestone, I have continued developing my p5.js sketch for this project.
 I focused on creating a visually unique representation of the falling code, introducing random characters based on your feedback for my milestone 1 I'm trying to make it a raining effect for characters I've been working on it and allowing for interactive manipulation through mouse.

 - Expanded on the existing falling code project by implementing a class for falling characters.
 - Added interactivity using mouse movement and clicks to control the gravity and color of the characters.

-## Description of the files, classes, objects or arrays I will use
+## Description of the files, classes, objects or arrays I will use:
 - **FallingChar Class**: This class defines the properties and behaviors of each falling character, including position, speed, color, and methods for updating and displaying itself.
 - **Array of fallingChars**: An array to store multiple instances of `FallingChar` objects, which represent the falling characters on the screen.

-## Description of any interactivity or time-based logic
+## Description of any interactivity or time-based logic:
 - **Gravity Control**: The gravity of the falling characters is adjusted based on the horizontal position of the mouse.
 - **Color Change on Click**: Clicking the mouse changes the color of all falling characters to a random color.

-## Description of functions I have written or will write
+## Description of functions I have written or will write:
 - `setup()`: Initializes the canvas and creates falling character instances.
 - `draw()`: Continuously updates and displays falling characters.
 - `mouseMoved()`: Adjusts the gravity of falling characters based on mouse position.